brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 - If you intend to run a modded server (or a highly populated vanilla server), when you get to this section, ignore Oracle's advice and opt for 4 cores and at 12-24GB of RAM.
 - Select the latest version of Oracle Linux as your image, which it doesn't always default to:
 ![Oracle9](https://user-images.githubusercontent.com/8422224/185014138-54e002e2-e101-4c58-a94a-778755d0a2e1.PNG)
 - Scroll down to the "boot volume" tab.
-Select between 75GB and 200GB of storage (which is the limit for free instances, and move the "VPU" slider all the way to the right.
+Select between 75GB and 200GB of storage (which is the limit for free instances), and move the "VPU" slider all the way to the right:
 ![Storage](https://user-images.githubusercontent.com/8422224/185015099-36c819f0-940c-4fe0-a336-a2f2cba52364.PNG)

 # SSH